Mirroring Your Android Phone to TV Using Wi-Fi/USB Cable

 - Mirror your android smartphone data to your PC directly!

-- Chat with friends easily by sending and receiving messages on computer, including Facebook, SMS, WhatsApp, and the like.
+- Chat with friends easily by sending and receiving messages on the computer, including Facebook, SMS, WhatsApp, and the like.

 - You can review multiple messages and notifications without your Android phone.